kcommerce/Termux-Android-Scripts/README.md

   curl -o install.sh https://raw.githubusercontent.com/kcommerce/Termux-Android-Scripts/main/bin/install-base.sh
   chmod +x install.sh
   ./install.sh
 The installation process will begin, and you'll be guided through the setup of the base Termux scripts.
+If the script prompts for Yes/No, just enter "Y" to accept it.